-Before the measurement is started, please check that the ESR algorithm is enabled.
-To do this, log into DASY8 Module mmWave as Administrator, then go to Application Preferences " Post Processing Settings.
-Under Reconstruction Algorithm, set the Reconstruction mode to Hybrid.
-In this mode, the ESR will be automatically used at frequencies up to 10 GHz.
-At higher frequencies, the PTP-PR will be used.
+Before the measurement starts, please check that the ESR algorithm will be used for the upcoming measurements.
+To do this, log into DASY8 Module mmWave as Administrator, then go to Application Preferences " Post Processing Settings (see Figure 1.5).
+There are three possible choices under Reconstruction Algorithm:

+- PTP-PR: the PTP-PR algorithm will be used

+- \bullet Hybrid: the ESR algorithm will be used for measurements \leq 10 GHz and the PTP-PR algorithm above > 10 GHz

+- ESR: the ESR algorithm will be used